Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

-You can purchase temporary life insurance coverage to ensure your beneficiaries still get a death benefit payout if you die during the life insurance application process
+Temporary life insurance coverage ensures your beneficiaries still get a death benefit payout if you die during the life insurance application process

 Allowing a policy to lapse, expire, or simply waiting for a policy to go in force can all play a role in sustaining a life insurance coverage gap.
 Here’s what you should look out for — and how you can prevent it from happening — to ensure your loved ones are financially secure if you die prematurely.

 If you don’t pay your premiums on time, insurers can cancel your policy.
-There’s usually a 30-day grace period for late premium payments, and during extenuating circumstances such as a pandemic, these grace periods can be as long as 90 days.
-But if you delay your premium payments longer than that timeline, your policy will no longer be in force and you’ll lose your life insurance coverage.
+There’s usually a 30-day grace period for late premium payments, but this can be longer during extenuating circumstances.
+If you delay your premium payments longer than that timeline, your policy will no longer be in force and you’ll lose your life insurance coverage.

-If a situation arises where you can no longer afford your premiums as they currently stand in the long-run, you can always decrease your death benefit amount, which will decrease the cost of your premiums.
-Because lowering your coverage doesn’t post any additional risk, life insurance companies don’t require any additional underwriting to lower the death benefit amount — though they will require it if you later choose to increase your death benefit amount.
+If you can no longer afford your premiums, you can decrease your death benefit amount, which will decrease the cost of your premiums.
+Because lowering your coverage doesn’t pose any additional risk to the insurer, life insurance companies don’t require any additional underwriting to lower the death benefit amount — though they will require it if you later choose to increase your death benefit amount.

-Permanent life insurance policies last for the duration of your lifetime, as long as you pay the policy premiums.
-Term policies, however, last anywhere from 10 to 30 years — which is one of the reasons they’re more affordable than permanent life insurance and therefore the best policy option for most people.
+Whole life insurance policies last for the duration of your lifetime, as long as you pay the policy premiums.
+Term policies, however, last anywhere from 10 to 30 years — which is one of the reasons they’re more affordable than whole life insurance and the best policy option for most people.